DR. KARINA O'BRIEN, REGISTERED PSYCHOLOGIST, Vancouver BC

 I completed my Ph.D. in Clinical Psychology at the University of Manitoba in 2004.
 The University of Manitoba is accredited by the Canadian and American Psychological Association.

-I regularly attend conferences and workshops to compliment and extend my graduate training.
+I regularly attend conferences and workshops and engage in peer consultation to compliment and extend my graduate training.

-I am a Registrant of the College of Psychologists of B.C. since 2005.
+I am a Registrant of the College of Health and Care Professionasl of BC (formerly the College of Psychologists of BC) since 2005.

-The College of Psychologists of B.C. is the regulatory body for psychologists in British Columbia.
-For more information, please visit their website: www.collegeofpsychologists.bc.ca
+The College of Health and Care Professionals of B.C. is the regulatory body for Psychologists in British Columbia.
+For more information, please visit their website: www.chcpbc.org

 O’Brien, K. M., & Vincent, N. K. (2003).
 Psychiatric comorbidity in anorexia and bulimia nervosa: Nature, prevalence, and causal relationships.
 Clinical Psychology Review, 23, 57-74. [abstract]